-- Stamp a foot on the floor.
+There are a few things you can do to get a deaf dog to look at you, such as stamping your foot on the floor.
 Sometimes the vibrations coming through the floor are enough to turn your dog's attention in your direction.

 Use Sign Language

 Most people communicate with their dogs for more than the basic commands, learning from the repeated connection between the words and the actions.
 You can communicate in a similar way with a deaf dog, but rather than using spoken words, you can use sign language.

 Reward Good Behavior

 Once your dog has a good understanding of each command, you can use treats less frequently.
-Be sure in the early days of training when you're using the most treats that you cut back on your dog's meals accordingly.
+Be sure in the early days of training when you're using a lot of treats that you cut back on your dog's meals accordingly.

 Some people love taking off-leash walks with their dogs.
 It's debatable whether or not this is a good idea in any situation, but it's probably never a good idea to allow your deaf dog off the leash in unfenced areas.